Madhu (2014 film): Release

 The short film was uploaded to YouTube on 6 June 2014.
 It opened to positive feedback from audiences and the short film got more than a million views within a month of its release.
 The film was included in one of the six stories of the anthology film Bench Talkies – The First Bench, produced by Karthik Subbaraj, under his newly formed production house Stone Bench Creations and had a theatrical release on 27 March 2015.

 Reception

 M. Suganth, editor-in-chief of The Times of India in the review for the anthology film Bench Talkies praised the short and its director saying "Rathna Kumar RM has a light touch and the lines are genuinely hilarious with some of the vibe of Siva Manasula Sakthi, though he makes an ill-advised decision and slaps the tale with an extended bittersweet ending".
 Baradwaj Rangan in his review for The Hindu wrote "Rathna Kumar throws everything the box office demands: romance; broken-hearted sentiment (the girl, naturally, is engaged to someone else); zingy one-liners that are far funnier than anything you’ve heard from Santhanam recently; much consumption of sarakku; loyal friends who all but come in T-shirts with the legend Nanbenda; and an overlong running time".

-Behindwoods wrote "The irony associated with the lead actress’ name and the title is clichéd, but the interesting dialogues and very effective performances by all the actors in the film keep you entertained till the end.
-The usage of bokeh shots with whatever light was available and some neat camera frames keep the visual experience alive".
 S. Saraswathi of Rediff.com called the short as "lighthearted one-sided love story" and a "miniature potboiler".